 - A peaceful co-sleeper experience.
 Enhanced edge support should allow couples to give themselves a little wiggle room, spreading out toward the edge without sacrificing stability.
 A higher level of motion control should minimize the amount of disturbance felt by partners’ movements.

 - Zoned support.
 The springs inside this mattress are divided into zones that promise varying amounts of compression.
 This should ensure that various areas of the body receive the proper support needed to maintain a neutral spine.

 - A lower price point.
-This product is priced competitively for the hybrid market, especially when the multiple certifications, quality construction, and free White Glove Delivery for King-sized beds are taken into consideration.
+This product is priced competitively for the hybrid market, especially when the multiple certifications and quality construction are taken into consideration.